pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 -> **Note**: Make sure you've [installed AppSignal](/nodejs/installation.html) before adding custom instrumentation to your application if it's not integrated by one of our supported [integrations](/nodejs/integrations/index.html).

+-> **Note**: This page only describes how to add performance instrumentation to your code.
+To track errors please read our [exception handling](/nodejs/instrumentation/exception-handling.html) guide.

 ## The Tracer object

 The `Tracer` object provided by the AppSignal for Node.js integration contains various functions that you might use when creating your own custom instrumentation.